emanuele/git-annex_tutorial/tutorial.md

   original location of the file.
 Only the symbolic link is added to the `git` git repository, while `git-annex` keeps track of the content.
 From the user perspective, the initial file is still accessible, through the link, in read-only mode.
+Notice that, when cloning this repository, only the symbolic link of this file will be present and not its content, unless explicitly requested.
+  * Or via `git add <file>` and `git commit -m <message>`.
+In this case the file is added to the `git` repository and *not* to the annex.
+Notice that, when cloning this repository, a copy of this file will be present, as always with `git`.
 * From remote repositories, through `git push` or `git annex sync`.
 In this second case, the repository must be configured properly, as explained below.

+Using `git annex add <file>` instead of `git add <file>` can be decided for each file, individually, and depends on the purpose of the file and of the repository.
+Typically, code should be added via `git add <file>` and data via `git annex add <file>`.
+Nevertheless, it is possible to use `git annex add <file>` for everything.
+If, at a later stage, a file needs to be moved from the `git` repository to the annex, or viceveresa,

-Here follows an example trascript of these operations, where the file `foo` is added to the annex:
+Here follows an example transcript of what happens when executing `git annex add <file>` on a file `foo` present in the repository:

     > ls -al
 	total 16